BPC SENIORS

 NEWS YOU CAN USE:

-• The North/West Battery Park City Resiliency Project (NWBPCR), now in design, will create an integrated coastal flood risk management system from First Place, north along the Battery Park City Esplanade, across to the east side of West Street/Route 9A, and terminate above Chambers Street at a high point on Greenwich Street.
-Work will proceed through a progressive design-build effort.
+• The North/West Battery Park City Resiliency Project (NWBPCR), now underway, will create an integrated coastal flood risk management system from First Place, north along the Battery Park City Esplanade, across to the east side of West Street/Route 9A, and terminate above Chambers Street at a high point on Greenwich Street.
 Questions & feedback about NWBPCR can be sent to:

 MONDAYS